ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 It SHOULD NOT change from occurrence to occurrence of the problem, except for localization (e.g., using proactive content negotiation; see {{HTTP, Section 12.1}}).

-The "title" string is advisory, and is included only for users who are both unaware of and cannot discover the semantics of the type URI (e.g., during offline log analysis).
+The "title" string is advisory and is included only for users who are unaware of and cannot discover the semantics of the type URI (e.g., during offline log analysis).

 ### "detail" {#detail}